 Carbon rights refer to the ownership of verified carbon credits (VCC) as well as the rights to benefits from the sale of credits or other payments or interests received from GHG emissions reductions or removals.
 That is, carbon rights provide the right to benefit from GHG emission reductions or removals.
-To demonstrate full legal ownership of VCCs, the GHG project holder shall provide evidence of their ownership.
+To demonstrate full legal ownership of VCCs, the GHG project holder shall provide documented evidence of ownership.

-To ensure transparency, carbon rights shall be supported by evidence of a process based on free, prior, and informed consent (FPIC) in cases where the project is located on ancestral land or uses resources within an indigenous population's territory.
-On this basis, the project holder shall respect the rights of interested parties to participate in and consent to consultation as part of project design and implementation.
+To ensure transparency, carbon rights shall be supported by evidence of a process based on free, prior, and informed consent (FPIC) in cases where the project is located on ancestral land or uses resources within an IP's territory.
+The FPIC must meet or exceed the requirements of national legislation and legal obligations under international standards safeguarding IP rights.
+Furthermore, the FPIC process shall be reviewed annually to ensure continued compliance, respect for indigenous sovereignty, and alignment with any changes in national or international regulations.
+Any updates or modifications to the FPIC agreements shall be clearly communicated to the IPs, ensuring ongoing consent and participation.

+On this basis, the project holder shall respect the rights of IPs to participate in and provide informed consent during consultations as part of the project's design and implementation.
+This includes the right to negotiate the conditions under which the project is developed, implemented, monitored and evaluated.